yggilabs/deungeon-descriptions/README.md

 # deungeon-descriptions
-generate dungeon description files of various formats from structured data
+Generate dungeon description files of various formats from structured data.

-structured data can be found [here](https://github.com/yggilabs/dungeon-descriptions/blob/master/_data/dungeons.yml).
+Structured data can be found [here](https://github.com/yggilabs/dungeon-descriptions/blob/master/_data/dungeons.yml).
 The format is in YAML but JSON or CSV files could work.

 Output files should be automatically generated on any commit.
 Currently, there are three examples of output
 * [.html](https://yggilabs.github.io/dungeon-descriptions/index.html) (*[source](https://github.com/yggilabs/dungeon-descriptions/edit/master/index.md)*)